Aya-ZIbra/MyYogini/README.md

     -h                         Print a usage message.
     -i "<path>"                Required.
 Path to a video.
 Default value is "cam" to work with camera.
+    -c "<path>"                Required.
+Path to a photo to compare to.
+    -o "<path>"                Optional.
+Path to the output directory.
     -m "<path>"                Required.
 Path to the Human Pose Estimation model (.xml) file.
     -d "<device>"              Optional.
 Specify the target device for Human Pose Estimation (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The application looks for a suitable plugin for the specified device.
     -pc                        Optional.
 Enable per-layer performance report.